Why is Online Reputation Management (ORM) Important to Properties?

 1. Not engaging with reviewers

 - Silent to what people say about your place.
-This group of hotels do not respond and react to guest reviews on third-party review websites such as Trip Advisor, Booking.com, Google, ect., or even on their own channels like website or Facebook, Instagram.
+This group of hotels do not respond and react to guest reviews on third-party review websites such as Trip Advisor, Booking.com, Google, etc., or even on their own channels like website or Facebook, Instagram.

 - Respond in the same format.
 Some hotels use this mechanism as the auto-answer to all reviews as fast as they receive reviews.
-However, after that hotels should often check and monitor the quality of your answers.
+However, after that hotels should often check and monitor the quality of their answers.
 Even though your auto-answer is created in the most generic meaning, guests are smart enough to know if it is truly given to them or just from an automatic system.

-2. Avoiding to respond to the negative feedback
+2. Avoiding responding to the negative feedback

 3. Not asking for guest reviews

 Many hotels do miss this important point.
 Most of the guests are not going to give reviews about your hotel.
 You have to pursue and encourage them to provide you with feedback on Tripadvisor and other online review websites.

 5 Tips for Hotels’ Effective Reputation Management

 1. Respond to reviews on all channels, not just TripAdvisor

 It is true to say that TripAdvisor is the biggest hospitality review site worldwide, but it is not the only site showing what people say about your hotels.
 Instead of solely focusing on this site, there are other popular platforms people use to leave their reviews such as Google and OTAs’ review platforms like Booking.com, Airbnb, Expedia, etc. Make sure that you collect most guest reviews of your place on online sites and respond to them.